-Good governance practices include sound management structures, employee relations, remuneration of staff
+Good governance practices include sound management structures, employee

 What is the policy to assess good governance practices of the investee companies?

 In order to assess good governance practices, the Investment Manager utilises a Schroders' proprietary tool to help it develop a complete understanding of a company through a stakeholder lens.